fmgarage/ft-gridview/README.md

+#### Searching

+There is a quickfind input where you can search for city or country.
+This is to demonstrate what is necessary when you alter the foundset.
+Cached values have to be cleaned and the sort script has to be called to display the grouped records.

+#### Sorting Records

+I still have to figure this out.
+In theory records can be sorted by any criteria as long as the grouping order is maintained as the last criteria to activate the subsummary.
+Ideas welcome!

 #### What does 'FT' stand for?

 All our **FileMaker**-based projects and products are prefixed with an **F**, and the **T** is for **tools, technology, tipps&tricks, techniques** or open **templates** for the community.
 These files are basically examples and demos where you can copy stuff from and include it your own apps and solutions.